Monthly Archives: October 2010

 Solar Panels & Historic Buildings

-By Cathy Galbraith During 2009-2010, many of us devoted considerable energy to a package of city code amendments (RICAP-5, short for Regulatory Improvement Code Amendments Package.)
+During 2009-2010, many of us devoted considerable energy to a package of city code amendments (RICAP-5, short for Regulatory Improvement Code Amendments Package.)
 Many of the amendments were related to Green Building technologies.
-After a series of … Continue reading
+After a series of public workshops and public hearings before the Landmarks and Planning Commissions, City Council adopted it with plenty of amendments.
+RICAP-5 created standards for installing solar panels in historic and conservation districts, including historic design review.

 1 Comment